Henri d'Harcourt, 1st Duke of Harcourt: Life

 As son of François III d'Harcourt, Marquis of Beuvron and of Harcourt, he was a member of the ancient House of Harcourt that dates back to the 11th century.
 Aged 18, he entered in the army and participated in all the wars of his time.
 He was present at the Battle of Sinsheim (1674), Battle of Turckheim (1675), Siege of Cambrai (1677), Siege of Philippsburg (1688) and Battle of Neerwinden (1693).
 In 1695 and 1696, he commanded the Army of the Moselle as a lieutenant general.

 In 1697, he was appointed extraordinary ambassador to Spain, which was in a crucial period when King Charles II of Spain died without a successor.
 It is unknown which role he played in the intrigues following Charles's death, but it resulted in the installation of a Bourbon on the throne of Spain.
 When he returned to France, the grateful Louis XIV made him a Duke in 1700 and a Marshal of France in 1703.

 During the Spanish War of Succession, he commanded the Army of the Rhine in 1709, 1711, and 1712, when he suffered a stroke and was forced to retire.

-Marriage
+Marriage and Children

 He married in 1687 Marie Anne Claude de Genlis, daughter of Claude Charles Brulart and Angélique de Fabert, daughter of Abraham de Fabert.